cambiotraining/hpc-intro/materials/04-software.md

 - go to [anaconda.org](https://anaconda.org).
 - in the search box search for a program of your choice.
 For example: "bowtie2".
-- the results should be listed as `CHANNEL/PROGRAM`, where *CHANNEL* will the the source channel/repository from where the software is available.
+- the results should be listed as `CHANNEL/PROGRAM`, where *CHANNEL* will the the source repository from where the software is available.
 Usually scientific/bioinformatics software is available through the `conda-forge` and `bioconda` channels.

-If you need to install a program from a different channel than the defaults, you can specify it during the install command using the `-c` option.
+You can specify the channel explicitly during the install command using the `-c` option.
 For example `mamba install --channel CHANNEL --name ENV PROGRAM`.

 Let's see this with an example, where we create a new environment called "datasci" and install some python packages for data science work: